AI-accelerated Discovery of Altermagnetic Materials: Results

 On the other hand, ferromagnetic semiconductors that have spintronic and transistor functionalities could be applied to the next generation of electronic devices.
 However, the ferromagnets usually are metals with a high Curie temperature and hold no brief for insulators with a high Curie temperature.
-Altermagnets with compensated antiparallel sublattices not only are in favor of insulators with a high Neel temperature but also have spintronic and transistor functionalities~\cite{liber-prx}.
+Altermagnets with compensated antiparallel sublattices not only are in favor of insulators with a high Neel temperature but also have spintronic functionality~\cite{liber-prx}.
 Thus, altermagnets open a new pathway to bypass the difficulties of ferromagnets.
-Here, we employed the LDA+U method~\cite{PhysRevB.57.1505} to predict 9 altermagnetic semiconductors ~Supplementary Table S.2.
-Furthermore, the altermagnetic $FeHO_2$ may have a spin-triplet excitonic phase.
-From Extend Data Fig.~\ref{fig: FeHO2}{\bf{i}}, we observe that there is large spin splitting on the $\rm{T-\Gamma-T}$ directions and the spin of valence and conduction band are opposite, which may result in the spin-triplet excitonic phase~\cite{duan-prl}.
-Moreover, the energy of altermagnetic state~(AFM1) is much lower than that of the other three magnetic states~(see Extend Data Fig.~\ref{fig: FeHO2}{\bf{g}}), indicating that $FeHO_2$ may have a Neel temperature above the room temperature.
-Thus, the altermagnetic $FeHO_2$ is a very interesting material that, we believe, will attract both theoretical and experimental interests.
+Here, we employed the LDA+U method~\cite{PhysRevB.57.1505} to predict 34 altermagnetic semiconductors~(see Supplementary Appendix Table S.2).
+Furthermore, the altermagnetic $\text{Fe}\text{H}\text{O}_2$ may be a spin-triplet excitonic phase.
+From Fig.~\ref{fig: FeHO2}{\bf{i}}, we observe that there is large spin splitting of 0.39 eV on the $\rm{T-\Gamma-T}$ directions and the spins of valence and conduction band are opposite, which may result in the spin-triplet excitonic phase~\cite{duan-prl}.
+Moreover, the energy of altermagnetic state~(AFM1) is much lower than that of the other three magnetic states~(see Fig.~\ref{fig: FeHO2}{\bf{g}}), indicating that $\text{Fe}\text{H}\text{O}_2$ may have a Neel temperature above the room temperature.
+Thus, the altermagnetic $\text{Fe}\text{H}\text{O}_2$ is a very interesting material that, we believe, will attract both theoretical and experimental interests.
+In addition, although $\text{Nd}\text{Ru}\text{O}_3$ is a altermagnetic semimetal, it has bandgap along the high-symmetry directions with spin splitting, and its valence and conduction bands have opposite spins ({Supplementary Appendix Fig. S.5}{\bf{e}} and {\bf{f}}).
+Thus, $\text{Nd}\text{Ru}\text{O}_3$ may be a Bardeen Cooper Schrieffer (BCS) type triplet exciton insulator \cite{zhang2024spontaneous}.
 In the following, we present in detail two altermagnetic materials which are metal and semiconductor, respectively.